ethpandaops/ethereum-package/README.md

   # Defaults to empty
   cl_tolerations: []

+  # Persistent storage size for the CL client container (in MB)
+  # Defaults to 0, which means that the default size for the client will be used
+  # Default values can be found in /src/package_io/constants.star VOLUME_SIZE
+  cl_volume_size: 0

+  # Resource management for cl containers
+  # CPU is milicores
+  # RAM is in MB
+  # Defaults are set per client
+  cl_min_cpu: 0
+  cl_max_cpu: 0
+  cl_min_mem: 0
+  cl_max_mem: 0

+  # Whether to use a separate validator client attached to the CL client.
+  # Defaults to false for clients that can run both in one process (Teku, Nimbus)
+  use_separate_vc: false

+# VC (Validator Client) Specific flags
+  # The type of validator client that should be used
+  # Valid values are nimbus, lighthouse, lodestar, teku, and prysm
+  # ( The prysm validator only works with a prysm CL client )
+  # Defaults to matching the chosen CL client (cl_type)
+  vc_type: ""

+  # The Docker image that should be used for the separate validator client
+  # Defaults by client:
+  # - lighthouse: sigp/lighthouse:latest
+  # - lodestar: chainsafe/lodestar:latest
+  # - nimbus: statusim/nimbus-validator-client:multiarch-latest
+  # - prysm: gcr.io/prysmaticlabs/prysm/validator:latest
+  # - teku: consensys/teku:latest
+  vc_image: ""

+  # The log level string that this participant's CL client should log at
+  # If this is emptystring then the global `logLevel` parameter's value will be translated into a string appropriate for the client (e.g. if
+  # global `logLevel` = `info` then Teku would receive `INFO`, Prysm would receive `info`, etc.)
+  # If this is not emptystring, then this value will override the global `logLevel` setting to allow for fine-grained control
+  # over a specific participant's logging
+  vc_log_level: ""

+  # A list of optional extra env_vars the vc container should spin up with
+  vc_extra_env_vars: {}

+  # A list of optional extra labels that will be passed to the CL client validator container.
+  # Example; vc_extra_labels: {"ethereum-package.partition": "1"}
+  vc_extra_labels: {}

+  # A list of optional extra params that will be passed to the CL client validator container for modifying its behaviour
+  # If the client combines the Beacon & validator nodes (e.g. Teku, Nimbus), then this list will also be passed to the combined Beacon-validator node
+  vc_extra_params: []

   # A list of tolerations that will be passed to the validator container
   # Only works with Kubernetes
   # Example: el_tolerations: